jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes Bcrypt also includes a cost factor as part of the salt, which each increase in the cost factor doubling the amount of work bcrypt will perform to compute the hash.
 In this case, the cost factor is 8.
+I'll use the term bcrypt(8) to refer to bcrypt with cost factor 8.

 <pre style="font-size: 32px; margin-top: 210px;"><code>$ echo -n password | encrypt
 $2b$<b>08</b>$tO1zyO2F8wRwISMvDg.YCuLUPoMDGwVPpl76vf5bXng3E4bRRCoui
 </code></pre>

 !SLIDE
 .notes One of my test machines, which is a few years old, can check about 7 million SHA1 password hashes per second using a relatively underpowered CPU.
-It can check about 80 bcrypt password hashes with cost factor 8 per second.
-So bcrypt with cost factor 8 is almost 100,000 times harder to crack than SHA1.
+It can check about 80 bcrypt(8) password hashes per second.
+So bcrypt(8) is almost 100,000 times harder to crack than SHA1.

 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 360px;">Time</h1>
 <h1 class="white" style="font-size: 70px; position: absolute; top: 330px; left: 500px;">to</h1>
 <h1 style="font-size: 130px; position: absolute; top: 360px; left: 360px;">Crack</h1>

 !SLIDE
-.notes So if we consider the time to crack each password by the number of possible passwords, we can compare about how long it would take to crack the average password in each of these sets, depending on whether the hashes used SHA1 or bcrypt with cost factor 8.
+.notes So if we consider the time to crack each password by the number of possible passwords, we can compare about how long it would take to crack the average password in each of these sets, depending on whether the hashes used SHA1 or bcrypt(8).

 <pre style="font-size: 36px; margin-top: 10px;"><code>set            |    # <sup>  </sup>  |  SHA1      | bcrypt(8)
 [a-z]{4}       | 456976<sup>  </sup> | &lt;1 second  | 1.5 hours